 - Similes, idioms and metaphors: Only use these if you check first with a native speaker.

 - Long sentences: You may need to write a fairly lengthy sentence now and then, but keep in mind that errors in structure are more likely to occur in longer sentences.

 - Phrasal verbs: Use of these also depends on common usage and intrinsic clarity.
 Only use them if you’re very familiar with their usage.

 - Humor: This is more of a gray area.
 While it may seem that some things are universally funny, many jokes or situations that seem funny in one language or to one culture do not travel well.
+Even jokes that are a hit in British English can fail with English-fluent audiences in the US or Australia.
 Use humor sparingly; its reception will depend greatly on your target audience.

 If you can work with a native speaker, you may find the above types of language can improve your text and help you connect with local readers.
 That’s why Lionbridge engages a massive community of native-speaking subject matter experts in 350+ languages, who can help create, edit, and translate your content.